-Outside Productions

-Involvement in outside productions during the term affects a student's level of commitment and the quality of program work.
+Outside Productions: Involvement in outside productions during the term affects a student's level of commitment and the quality of program work.
 The quality and pedagogy of outside productions cannot be guaranteed and may be detrimental to the progress of the student.
-For these reasons, the Theatre Department will not permit students to be involved with productions, which are not officially part of the program.

-Students who engage in outside productions will receive 0 for Professional Behaviour and may be asked to leave the program.
+For these reasons, students must request permission to be involved in outside productions which are not officially part of the program; permission granted at the discretion of faculty.
+Students who engage in outside productions may receive zero for Professional Behaviour and may be asked to leave the program.

-DEPARTMENT OPERATIONAL DETAILS Theatre Department Standards for Professional Behaviour
+Theatre Department Standards for Professional Behaviour

 Professional behaviour is essential in employment situations in professional theatre, film, and television.
-Professional behaviour combined with professional craft skills are the essential components that casting directors, directors, and producers consider when deciding to cast an actor.
+Professional behaviour, combined with professional craft skills are the essential components that casting directors, directors, and producers consider when deciding to cast an actor.
 Acknowledging this, the Theatre Department fosters professional behaviour by evaluating each student according to these standards.